Online confirmation of permanent residence in Canada

 - You will upload the digital photo and all other documents to your online profile.

-- They will confirm your permanent residence.
+- They will confirm your permanent residence and you will receive an eCOPR.

 Of course, this approach marks the date you officially become a permanent resident in Canada.
 Moreover, you will receive your PR card in about a week by mail.
 However, don’t count on this promising processing time.